maarten-pennings/howto/c64mempart/readme.md

   |   53/54   |  $35/$36  |  FRESPC  |          |
   | **55/56** |**$37/$38**|**MEMSIZ**| progtime |

-The pointers tagged _progtime_ in the life cycle column need to be fixed before the program is run (programming phase).
+The layout pointers tagged _progtime_ in the life cycle column are fixed during the programming phase.
-The pointers tagged _runtime_ are updated during the program execution.
+The layout pointers tagged _runtime_ are updated during the program execution.
-By calling "CLR", the "runtime" pointers are initialized.
+By calling `CLR`, the runtime pointers are initialized.

 ## Partition manager